spacedmonkey/user-query-cache/Readme.md

 User Query Cache
 ===================

-Cache wp_nav_menu output in object cache.
-This is a simple "dropin" style plugin with no settings panel.
+This plugin, hooks deep into the WP_User_Query class, add caches the result of the query the first time, in object cache.
+Meaning the next time the same query is called, the result will be called from object cache.
+Adding this plugin, will improve performance on any sites where many / complex WP_User_Query are calls.
 Best used as an mu-plugin.
-Once in place, it caches all menus on the page, wherever they are called.
+Once in place, it caches all calls to WP_User_Query on the page, wherever they are called.

-This plugin is based on the ideas found in [Advanced Post Caching](https://github.com/Automattic/advanced-post-cache) plugin by [Automattic](http://automattic.com/).

 If you wish to follow the development of this plugin, view the code on the official plugin [website](http://www.spacedmonkey.com/ "website") or follow me on twitter [@thespacedmonkey](https://twitter.com/thespacedmonkey)